RezaShahrestani/programme/legacy/javascript/javascript2/week1/optional-homework.md

 ### 2.3.
 Spirit animal part

-Now we can get the users name, next step is to **add the spirit animal string** and display that the users name, a dash and then the spirit animal.
-Fx Name: Peter: Peter - The crying butterfly
+Now we can get the users name, next step is to **add the spirit animal string** and display that the users name, a dash and then the spirit animal. e.g. Name: Peter: Peter - The crying butterfly
 For creating the spirit animal create an array with 10 string representing spirit animals.
 Now get a random item in the array that will represent the spirit animal.

 ### 2.4.
 New spirit animal